KerimaH3/linux-authentication-monitoring-lab-/README.md

 # Linux Authentication Monitoring Lab

 ## Overview

-This project demonstrates basic Security Operations Center (SOC) activities using Ubuntu Linux.
-The goal was to simulate authentication events, analyze security logs, investigate failed login attempts, and monitor privilege escalation activity.
+This project demonstrates Security Operations Center (SOC) monitoring activities using Ubuntu Linux.
+Authentication events were generated and analyzed to investigate failed login attempts, user account creation, and privilege escalation activity.
+System logs were reviewed using the Linux authentication log (/var/log/auth.log) to identify security-relevant events and verify account changes.

-This lab was performed in Oracle VirtualBox using Ubuntu 26.04 LTS.
+The lab was performed in Oracle VirtualBox using Ubuntu 26.04 LTS.

 ## Objectives